When higher-order interactions enhance synchronization: the case of the Kuramoto model

-\subsection{Description of the numerical methods}
+\section{Description of the numerical methods}

 Here, we illustrate the setup of the numerical simulations performed in this work.
-We integrated the higher-order Kuramoto model using the forward Euler method with time step $0.05$ for $600$ time units.\footnote{Initially, results were obtained with a Runge-Kutta IV explicit method and a smaller time step of $0.005$, but since outcomes matched those from the Euler methods we opted for the latter to reduce the high computational cost.
-Integrating for longer times, e.g., $2000$ time units, also did not affect the results.} The order parameter $R$---a measure of synchronization---shown in the Results section figures is the time average over the second half of the simulation; time averaging is necessary as, even when starting close to the synchronous state, heterogeneity in frequencies and interactions often prevent the solution from becoming stationary.
-Our results represent averages over random hypergraph topologies: for each condition, we sampled $300$ hypergraphs for Figure~\ref{fig:couplings_study_standard_coupl_R1} and $500$ for Figure~\ref{fig:alloc_study_standard_coupl_omega03_R}.
+Integration of the higher-order Kuramoto model was performed using the forward Euler method with time step $0.05$ for $600$ time units. \footnote{We verified that results remained unaffected by using a Runge-Kutta IV explicit method and a smaller time step of $0.005$, and by integrating for $2\,000$ time units.} The Kuramoto order parameter $R$ and the Kuramoto-Daido order parameter $R_2$ shown in the figures are time averaged over the second half of the simulation and, for random hypergraphs, multiple hypergraph realizations (time averaging is necessary as, even when starting close to the synchronous state, heterogeneity in frequencies and interactions can prevent the solution from becoming stationary).
 All simulations were implemented in Matlab~\cite{Matlab}.

-\subsubsection{Coupling strength analysis}
+\subsection{Coupling strength analysis}